 Do Australian farmers use pain relief for their livestock during animal husbandry procedures?

-Pain relief for use on cattle when undertaking husbandry practices increased to 21% in 2020.
-This figure is from a 2020 producer survey, where 21% of respondents said they regularly use pain relief for husbandry practices.
+Pain relief for use on cattle when undertaking husbandry practices increased to 30% in 2021.
+The beef industry is working towards 100% use of pain relief by 2030.

 Pain relief during castration and tail docking has recently become available and practical for sheep using pain relief products such as Buccalgesic®, Metacam® and Tri-Solfen®, along with a newly developed device to deliver local anaesthetic for castration and tail docking.

 The practice of using pain relief is expected to continue increasing as Australia’s new Animal Welfare Standards and Guidelines (developed with the livestock industry, government and researchers in 2017) recommend the use of appropriate pain relief when carrying out husbandry procedures including castration and dehorning*.

 * 2018 Australian Beef Sustainability Annual Update, p21